GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 The right to work only on personal projects are the default rights for new team members.

-If the right Edit is granted, it means that a team member will be able to edit a project and make changes in its settings.
+If the right Edit is granted, it means that a team member will be able to edit a project and make changes in its settings as well as see the whole workload of a project.

 If the right Cost is granted, it means that a team member will be able to see costs on the whole project.
 It will add the column Cost to the grid where all the costs will be shown.